williamlegotyler/classicube-shaders-EXTENDED/README.md

 -motionblur

--godrays(can create a fake real time shadows effect too)
+-godrays(can create a fake real time shadows and reflections effect too)

 # system requirements